Simplemux/simplemux/README.md

 A presentation about Simplemux can be found here: http://es.slideshare.net/josemariasaldana/simplemux-traffic-optimization

-This work has been partially financed by the EU H2020 Wi-5 project (G.A. no: 644262, see http://www.wi5.eu/), and the Spanish Ministry of Economy and Competitiveness project TIN2015-64770-R, in cooperation with the European Regional Development Fund.
+This work has been partially financed by the **EU H2020 Wi-5 project** (G.A. no: 644262, see http://www.wi5.eu/ and https://github.com/Wi5), and the Spanish Ministry of Economy and Competitiveness project TIN2015-64770-R, in cooperation with the European Regional Development Fund.